What Are Methylene Blue Drops? A Plain-English Guide to the Supplement

 What is the difference between pharmaceutical-grade and lab-grade methylene blue?

-Pharmaceutical-grade (or USP-grade) methylene blue is purified to a strict specification with tight limits on contaminants like heavy metals, whereas industrial and laboratory grades are produced as dyes or reagents and are not refined for human consumption.
+Pharmaceutical-grade (or USP-grade) methylene blue is purified to a strict specification with tight limits on contaminants like heavy metals, while industrial and laboratory grades are produced as dyes or reagents and aren't refined for human consumption.
 The two can look identical, so a certificate of analysis and third-party testing are the only reliable way to tell them apart.

 Why are methylene blue supplements sold as drops instead of capsules?

-Methylene blue is active at very small amounts, so a liquid drop format lets you measure precisely and adjust your serving rather than being locked into a fixed capsule dose.
+Methylene blue is active at very small amounts, so a liquid drop format lets you measure precisely and adjust your serving instead of being locked into a fixed capsule dose.
 The trade-off is that the pigment is intense and stains easily, which is why most people dilute the drops in water and use a clean glass dropper.

 How do I check the quality of methylene blue drops before buying?

 Look for a clearly stated pharmaceutical or USP grade, an available certificate of analysis with heavy-metal limits, independent third-party testing, a stated concentration, an identifiable manufacturer, and light-protective packaging.
-Avoid anything marketed as an aquarium treatment or lab dye, and be cautious of vague labeling or prices that seem too low.
+Steer clear of anything marketed as an aquarium treatment or lab dye, and be cautious of vague labeling or prices that seem too low.

 Are there any precautions with methylene blue drops?

 Yes.
-Follow the serving size on the label and do not exceed it, since more is not better with a compound this potent.
-Methylene blue can interact with certain medications, including some antidepressants and other serotonergic drugs, so anyone taking prescription medication, who is pregnant or nursing, or who has a health condition should consult a qualified healthcare professional before use.
+Follow the serving size on the label and don't exceed it, since more is not better with a compound this potent.
+Methylene blue can interact with certain medications, including some antidepressants and other serotonergic drugs, so anyone taking a prescription, who is pregnant or nursing, or who has a health condition should consult a qualified healthcare professional before use.
 This article is not medical advice.

 Shop clean, third-party tested supplements